1931 Alabama Crimson Tide football team: Kentucky

 On homecoming in Tuscaloosa, Alabama defeated the Kentucky Wildcats 9–7 at Denny Stadium.
 After a scoreless first half dominated by both defenses, Kentucky scored the first points of the game early in the third quarter.
 The touchdown was scored on the only first down made by the Wildcats on the afternoon when John Kelly scored on a 57-yard run for a 7–0 Kentucky lead.
 Later in the quarter, Alabama tied the game at 7–7 later in the quarter when Johnny Cain scored on a short touchdown run.
-The Crimson Tide then took a 9–7 lead early in the fourth quarter when both Tom Hupke and Jennings B. Whitworth blocked a Ralph Kercheval punt that rolled out of the endzone for a safety.
+The Crimson Tide then took a 9–7 lead early in the fourth quarter when both Thomas Hupke and Jennings B. Whitworth blocked a Ralph Kercheval punt that rolled out of the endzone for a safety.
 Prior to the safety, a long Cain punt pinned Kentucky deep in its territory and set it up.
-The victory improved Alabama's all-time record against Kentucky to 10–1.